-Peggy Roth is an experienced mediator, having mediated domestic, civil, juvenile and personal injury cases.
-Her passion for bringing people together through patient, creative and thoughtful discussion, has translated into a successful professional practice –working regularly with the ADR offices of Fulton, Dekalb and Cobb counties, and The Justice Center of Atlanta.
+Peggy Roth is an experienced mediator and arbitrator, with over 14 years of practice in civil and domestic mediation.
+She works with a wide range of case types, including domestic, civil, probate, personal injury, elder care, juvenile, and employment matters.
+Her passion for bringing people together through patient, creative, and thoughtful discussion has translated into a successful professional practice—working regularly with the ADR offices of Fulton, DeKalb, and Cobb counties, and The Justice Center of Atlanta.

-Roth earned her Bachelor of Arts degree in Psychology from Ohio State University.
-She is a registered neutral with the GODR as a Civil and Domestic Mediator.
-She received her training at the Justice Center of Atlanta and Henning Mediation.
+She is a registered neutral with the Georgia Office of Dispute Resolution as a Civil and Domestic Mediator and received her training at the Justice Center of Atlanta and Henning Mediation.
+In December 2024, Peggy was appointed by the Supreme Court of Georgia to the Georgia Commission on Dispute Resolution for a five-year term.

-An active community leader for over 30 years, Peggy is a Class of 2008 alumnus of Leadership Atlanta, as well as a former board member of the Southeast Region of the U.S. Fund for UNICEF.
+Peggy earned her Bachelor of Arts degree in Psychology from The Ohio State University.
+She is a Class of 2008 alumnus of Leadership Atlanta and has been an active community leader for over 30 years, including service on the board of the Southeast Region of the U.S. Fund for UNICEF.
+Peggy is a Class of 2008 alumnus of Leadership Atlanta, as well as a former board member of the Southeast Region of the U.S. Fund for UNICEF.

 MEDIATION REALLY WORKS!